 How powerful was the monarchy in Medieval Britain?

-What was the lifestyle of the Plains Indians?
+What was the impact of other cultures during the Middle Ages?

 Year 8: Britain 1500-1750 and the Reformation